 Lead Paint (Not like Jam)

 Plus, it can also be dangerous, as lead paint was used up until the 1970’s.
 According to Wikipedia, “lead paint is hazardous.
 It can cause nervous system damage, stunted growth, kidney damage, and delayed development.
 It is dangerous to children because it tastes sweet, therefore encouraging children to put lead chips and toys with lead dust in their mouths”.
 We’re aware that you shouldn’t Google anything (you are definitely going to die from that cold), but it is dangerous, and you should look at for it.

 Bundles of light filtering through original sash windows are unbeatable.
 They’re also a joy to dress, with the choice of blinds and curtaining available.
-However, the cords tend to perish, they can rattle, be draughty, and you may find they hike up your house insurance bill a little faster than the time it takes to hoist them open.
+However, the cords tend to perish, they can rattle, be draughty and you may find they hike up your house insurance bill a little faster than the time it takes to hoist them open.

 Original FireplacesBefore you romanticise about where to hang your Christmas stocking and certainly before you strike that match, get a pro to check the fireplace.
-It will probably need re-lining, a costly affair, but necessary if you’d rather not see your house purchase go up in smoke.
+It will probably need re-lining, a costly affair but necessary if you’d rather not see your house purchase go up in smoke.
 Then there’s the cleaning – a small child really doesn’t do – the solid fuel bills, the mess and the smoke damage.
 Not to mention how much heat will escape through the chimney when left unlit.

 Electric and Plumbing

-You don’t think about this one until you have been jolted upright at 5 am when the heating comes on.
-The clanging pipework in an old property can seem like a siren at that time, and may also be another lead problem in the form of pipes.
+You don’t think about this one until you have been jolted upright at 5 am as the heating comes on.
+The clanging pipework in an old property can seem like a siren at that time and may also be another lead problem in the form of pipes.
 Bottled water it is then.
 Electrics are a whole other ball game of worry.
 So, have the wiring inspected and possibly replaced unless you want to really wow the neighbours next Bonfire night.